Stage 2 Lung Cancer

 Radiation Therapy

-Also known as radiotherapy, this treatment uses high-powered beams of energy (such as X-rays) to kill cancer cells.
+Also known as radiotherapy, this uses high-powered beams of energy (such as X-rays) to kill cancer cells.

 Targeted Therapy